top of page

 PATRICIA GETTINGS, PH.D.

 The overarching aim of Patricia Gettings’ program of research is to explicate the ways in which individuals communicatively manage their relationships with organizations, and how these practices influence outcomes like identity, relational well-being, and organizational inclusiveness.
 Dr. Gettings employs both quantitative and qualitative methods in her work.
-She earned her MA and PhD from Purdue University and is currently an Assistant Professor at the State University of New York at Albany.
+She earned her MA and PhD from Purdue University and is currently an Associate Professor at the State University of New York at Albany.

 ColterRay.png